-- Enable synchronization with RCS to receive updated identification and injection rules. - Automatically identify and infect devices in a wired or WiFi network thanks to RCS identification and injection rules. - Manually infect devices on a wired or WiFi network using RCS injection rules.
-The operator is in charge of identification. - Connect to a protected WiFi network to obtain its password. - Emulate an open WiFi network Access Point normally used by the target.
+- Enable synchronization with RCS to receive updated identification and injection rules and send logs. - Update Tactical Control Center, essentially to update agents on devices. - Automatically identify devices in a wired or WiFi network and infect them according to the RCS identification and injection rules. - Manually identify devices in a wired or WiFi network and infect them according to the RCS injection rules.
+The operator is in charge of identification. - Connect to a protected WiFi network to obtain its password. - Emulate a WiFi network Access Point normally used by the target.